Skip to content

 The Electronic Band Structure

-We have now seen how to converge our calculations with respect to the sampled k-point grid density.
-And you'll have seen in the calculations you have done that the calculated eigenvalues are a bit different at each calculated k-point.
+We have seen how to converge our calculations with respect to the k-point grid size (task 2), and have found in task 1 that the calculated energy eigenvalues are a bit different at each calculated k-point.
+Now we want to study how exactly these eigenvalues change as we move from one k-point to the next.

 The directory 03_bandstructure contains input files to calculate and plot the band structure of diamond.
 This a four-step process: